Cap 'Encouraging Step'; BP To Expand System

 It's MORNING EDITION from NPR News.
 I'm Steve Inskeep.

 NPR's Richard Harris joins us now.
 Good morning.

 AMOS: First of all, Richard, tell us how much oil has BP managed to collect from this blown out well?

-Mr. KENT WELLS (Senior vice President, BP America, Inc.): We only define success as when we actually get the oil plugged, we get the oil cleaned up out of the Gulf of Mexico, and we return people's lives back to normal.
+KENT WELLS: We only define success as when we actually get the oil plugged, we get the oil cleaned up out of the Gulf of Mexico, and we return people's lives back to normal.
 But this is an encouraging step.

 AMOS: Encouraging, but what can they do at this point to get more of that oil?

-The real problem is BP needs more capacity to process the oil on the surface.
+HARRIS: The real problem is BP needs more capacity to process the oil on the surface.
 And so they're actually now starting to bring in a rig from the North Sea.
-Thats going to take a couple of weeks, though.
+That's going to take a couple of weeks, though.

 AMOS: Why do they only have one ship out there in the first place?